agashsenthilkumar/M1_Application_Employee_Record_System/5_Report/Readme.md

 ### Data Diagram
 ![bh2](https://user-images.githubusercontent.com/94293980/143193841-c8a95575-6e09-49fd-9585-96b0292afe93.jpg)

-# Implementation
+## Implementation
 ## Manual
 ### Setup to run Project
 - An integrated development environment (Suggesting Visual Studio Code).
 - GCC compiler to compile the project.
 - "make" to run the Makefile smoothly.

 ### Steps To run Project
 1. First clone the repository from the Github.
 2. Open the repository in an IDE (Suggesting Visual Studio Code).
-3. The next step is to build the project with the help of make command :
+3. The next step is to build the project with the help of make command :- make all
-   - make all
-4. Next step is to run the project with help of make command :
+4. Next step is to run the project with help of make command :- make run
-   - make run
-5. If you want to run the test cases then run the following command :
+5. If you want to run the test cases then run the following command:- make test
-   - make test
-6. Clean all executable files by following command :
+6. Clean all executable files by following command :- make clean
-   - make clean

-# TEST PLAN
+## TEST PLAN
 ## Table no: High level test plan

 | **Test ID** | **Description**                      | **Exp I/P** | **Exp O/P** | **Actual Out** |**Type Of Test**  |